shamilzubairov/text-truncator/README.md

     maxLength: 700, // The maximum number of letters that we want to be shown before truncate.
 By default it uses Infinity
     minCutLength: 100, // The maximum number of letters after which the text completely disappears.
 By default it uses 0
     delay: 250, // Time (in millisec) to delay animation of truncate.
 Inside itself truncator uses the throttling function.
 By default it uses 100
-  }
+    once: true // Needs to call truncator just one time without adding listener to resize event.
+By default it equals false }
 });
 ```